janvanzeghbroeck/urban-emoji/README.md

 ## Process

 - Using Twitter API to download tweets
+- Automated Twitter API to an AWS EC2 instance writing to a S3 bucket
 - Identify tweets that contain emojis
 - Process the tweets and use the emojis as labels
 - Vectorize the tweets using tfidf